Kong/docs.konghq.com/app/plugins/request-size-limiting.md

   Plugins: /plugins
 ---

-Block incoming requests whose body is greater than a specific size in bytes.
+Block incoming requests whose body is greater than a specific size in mega bytes.

 ---